 Buying a Home in the Denver Metro Area : Buyer Broker Agreements; Buyer Agent Compensation & Disclosures; Real Estate Agent Commissions

 Contrary to what you're hearing in the news or on social media, there has never, ever been a "standard commission".
 Listing commissions remain negotiable today, just as they've for many decades.
 Any articles or click-bait links suggesting buyers and sellers are going to save thousands of dollars on the sale and purchase of a property are misleading and require additional context so you can educate yourself on what's actually happening in the Sitzer-Burnett lawsuit.
 In a nutshell, effective August 17, 2024, every MLS in the United States will be prohibited from advertising offers of buyer broker compensation.
 Also known as a Buyer Broker "co-op" or "co-broke", it represented the amount a buyer's agent would be paid (usually a % of the sales price) by the listing agent, seller or home builder if they successfully represented a buyer who closed on the property.
 Moving forward, any real estate agent working with a buyer will be required to enter into a written agreement with the buyer BEFORE showing them a property.
 In other words, before an agent can show a home, they MUST have a written contract with a buyer that clearly discloses to a buyer that they will be responsible for compensating their agent (*Colorado rules are different - see below).
-Buyers can continue to ask the listing agent, seller or home builder to compensate their agent (just as its been done for decades), the only difference now is the broker "co-op" must be negotiated directly into the purchase offer because there's no guarantee the seller will accept it.
+Buyers can continue to ask the listing agent, seller or home builder to compensate their agent (just as its been done for decades), the only difference now is the broker offers of compensation must be negotiated directly into the purchase offer because there's no guarantee the seller will accept it.
 In other words, everything is negotiable.
 Link to a comprehensive NAR settlement FAQs - .

 Real Estate Commissions : How Are Agents Paid?